DevExpress/devextreme-demos/JSDemos/Demos/Lookup/EventHandling/description.md

-To handle the Lookup's value change, specify the [onValueChanged](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#onValueChanged) function.
+To handle the Lookup component's value change, specify the [onValueChanged](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#onValueChanged) function.
 This demo uses it to display the picture and text for the selected item.

-The Lookup applies the selected value instantly.
+The Lookup component applies the selected value instantly.
 If you want users to click the Apply button instead, set the [applyValueMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#applyValueMode) property to *"useButtons"*.
-This functionality is not used in this demo.
+It adds the Apply button to the component's drop-down menu.
+This demo does not show this functionality.